devdignesh/devdignesh/README.md

 ### Hi there 👋, I'm Dignesh

-I'm React and Node.js developer, I'm **specialize** in building robust and scalable applications using modern technologies.
+I'm **specialize** in building robust and scalable applications using modern web technologies.

 ### Here are my projects I've worked on:
 - <a href="https://github.com/devdignesh/twitter-clone">Twitter clone</a>: A Next.js 14 project with TypeScript, Tanstack Query, MongoDB, NextAuth, Zustand and Shadcn UI, TailwindCSS.